Spooky cookies and more Halloween tricks for celebrating with kids at home

 Need more ideas?
 Why not make Becky Krystal’s caramel apple recipe.
 It’s a classic.
 Need a main course?
 Maybe try Feet Loaf, a hit in 2019.
 Cherkasky had other simple ideas as well, including shaping Rice Krispie treats into tombstones, drizzled with chocolate to make them look cracked and worn; and adding a couple of raisin “flies” to ice cubes to float in drinks or punches.

-If you’ve got kids who like to cook or want to encourage them to try to learn new skills, make the food preparation part of the party.
+If you’ve got kids who like to cook, or you want to encourage them to learn new skills, make the food preparation part of the party.
 The eyeball, finger and mice cookie recipes mentioned here are excellent options for this.

 Here are a few more general tips: